Stephan van Baarle: Politics

-In 2015, when Denk was established, Van Baarle started working as a policy officer for its House caucus and as director of its think tank Statera.
+In 2015, when Denk was established, Van Baarle started working as a policy officer for the party's House caucus and as director of its think tank Statera.
 He was one of the first members of Denk, which was founded by two MPs who had left the Labour Party the year before.
 Van Baarle ran for member of parliament in the 2017 general election, being placed fifth on Denk's party list.
 He also chaired the election program committee.
 He was not elected, as his party received three seats and his 408 preference votes were not enough to meet the threshold.
 Van Baarle was Denk's lead candidate in Rotterdam in the 2018 municipal elections.
 His party won four seats in the municipal council, while lijstduwer Tunahan Kuzu received almost twice as many votes as Van Baarle.
 He also remained on as a policy officer.
 In the council, where he served as caucus leader, Van Baarle successfully proposed a ban on disturbances by the street use of laughing gas together with Livable Rotterdam.
 He was nominated for Best Politician of Rotterdam by a cooperation of a number of Rotterdam press organizations in both 2018 and 2019.
 Van Baarle supported Denk's parliamentary leader Farid Azarkan when he was being expelled from the party by its board in May 2020, and he called on the board to resign.

 He was DENK's third candidate in the 2021 general election and also served as the party's campaign manager.
 He was installed as member of the House of Representatives on 31 March after he was elected with 2,449 preference votes.
 Van Baarle did not leave the municipal council, but he did step down as caucus leader the following month.
 He was one of the party's lijstduwers in Rotterdam in the March 2022 municipal elections, leading to the end of this council membership after 29 March.
 In the House, Van Baarle worked on combatting discrimination in the selection of interns.
 A motion of his was passed to utilize mystery inspectors to test companies' adherence to the law.
 Van Baarle was opposed to a new sex education curriculum for primary schools, saying that children are too young to be exposed to the curriculum.
 He has also complained that, in his view, expressions of sex and sexual diversity are imposed too much on others including children.